-Assessment Change Notices (State Form #L-4400) are mailed the last week of February.
+Assessment Change Notices (State Form #L-4400) are mailed in late February.
 Please review this notice carefully.
 In addition to value changes, it indicates Principal Residence and property transfer status as well as property classification.
-The Board of Review will meet, on an appointment basis, Monday, March 12 and Tuesday, March 13, 2018 to hear appeals.
+The Board of Review will meet, on an appointment basis, Tuesday, March 12 and Wednesday, March 13, 2019 to hear appeals.
 If, after you receive your Assessment Change Notice, you believe the assessed valuation of your property does not accurately reflect market value, please call 269-857-1438 to schedule an appointment.

-Assessment Data is available here.
+Assessment data is available on the City’s website.
 You are encouraged to review your property characteristics to confirm our data is accurate.